-- Students on leave of absence or requirement to withdraw may not take part in student activities, including student organizations.
+- Students on leaves of absence or requirement to withdraw may not take part in student activities, including student organizations.

 - Faculty members may not be voting members or officers of undergraduate ISOs.
 They are, however, encouraged to serve as advisers, sponsors, or consultants.